 Think of your brain as a trickster that tries to avoid the unpleasant things, and go toward pleasure.
 And work, even when it’s creative, is not always just about pleasure.
 It’s work!

-This trickster brain has millions of years of evolution in its sleeve.
+This trickster brain has millions of years of evolution backing it.
 You have your desires and your willpower.
 The odds are not in your favour.

 The only thing you can do to prevent your reactive mind from kicking in is to think ahead of time.
 Analyze the situations you’re in on a regular basis, and make your decisions now.
 Write them down if you need to.
 If you make the decisions in the moment, you’re more likely to make the wrong decision.
 That’s the brain that’s been trained to procrastinate at work.
 You have to break this training, and the only way you can break it if you make it a point to decide on things X, Y and Z before you even find yourself in a position to choose.

 Translated to projects, you can decide ahead of time “Tomorrow after I’ve completed my morning ritual, I will sit down at my desk and start making a first draft for project X“.
 You won’t go look at your e-mail, social networks or blogs because you’ve made the decision ahead of time, now you just have to stick with it.
 More on this topic later.

 If you know you’re prone to making the wrong decisions in certain situations, think about them now.
 What rules can you make for yourself, so next time you’re in this situation you’ll decide the right thing?